-When you try to originate a call by MCO (enter 9 (UK/HK) or 0 (Taiwan, Malaysia, Indonesia)) and all outside lines in a exchange line group are busy, the System can call you when a line becomes free.
+When you try to originate a call by MCO (enter 9) and all outside lines in a exchange line group are busy, the System can call you when a line becomes free.
 Simply pick up the handset and dial the telephone number when the Exchange Line Callback alert tone rings.